sumitdeole/AML_anomaly_detection/README.md

 ## How

 We use the [Credit Card Fraud Detection dataset](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud), which contains 284,807 transactions with only 492 frauds (~0.17%).
-Due to this imbalance, we evaluate anomaly detection, classical supervised models, and deep learning with and without oversampling.
+Due to this imbalance, we evaluate anomaly detection, classical supervised models, and deep learning with and without oversampling and compare their performance.

 Steps include: